Session 1: Discovery

 emit :payment_request to @payment

-order moves to #awaiting_paymentThe diagram on the screen updates automatically:
+// State will be derived in Session 4The diagram on the screen updates automatically:

 Adding the Payment Response